Logos and uniforms of the Chicago Bears: Pants

 The Bears' pants have substantially remained the same throughout, with blue pants having orange and white stripes, as well as white pants with blue and orange stripes.
 The team normally wears their blue pants with their away jerseys, and white pants at home.
 The addition of navy blue pants as a part of the road kit came in 1984.
 For a few games in the 1930s the Bears wore a combination of orange jerseys and orange pants.
 Stripes were added to the pants' sides in 1940.

 The socks on the home uniforms are blue with orange stripes, resembling that of the stripes on the jersey, with the road uniform having alternating blue and orange stripes on white socks.
 The stripes were introduced in 1940.

-The Bears' 2000 campaign was the first year in which the Bears returned to black shoes; they were previously worn from 1990–1992 and before 1974.
+The Bears' 2000 campaign was the first year in which the Bears returned to black shoes; they were previously worn from 1990 to 1992 and before 1974.
 They returned to wearing mainly white shoes in 2014, with some players also seen in either black, navy or orange shoes.

 For unknown reasons, the video game Madden NFL 13 has the team wearing their away jerseys with orange pants, though the team has never worn the combination.

 Patches/stickers

-The Bears have worn various patches and stickers on their jerseys and helmets in certain tributes, such as to a recently-deceased player or major team figure.
-After Halas' death in 1983, the team added a "GHS" patch to the front of the jerseys (which would morph into the aforementioned GSH on the sleeves the next year).
+The Bears have worn various patches and stickers on their jerseys and helmets in certain tributes, such as to a recently deceased player or major team figure.
+After Halas' death in 1983, the team added a monogram-style "H" football patch (with the enlarged "H" in the middle position) to the front of the jerseys (which would morph into the aforementioned GSH on the sleeves the next year).
 In 2003, the Bears honored late team chairman Ed McCaskey with an orange shamrock-shaped patch featuring his initials "EWM".

 In December 1990, the Bears wore a black No. 91 patch as a tribute to rookie defensive tackle Fred Washington, who died in a car accident.
 From November 1999 through the end of the season, the jerseys featured a No. 34 patch to honor running back Walter Payton, who died a week before the team's November 7 game against the Packers.
 During the 2010 season, the team wore a No. 99 sticker on the back of their helmets to mourn the death of defensive lineman Gaines Adams.

 When linebacker Mike Singletary announced his retirement in 1992, the Bears honored him for his final home game at Soldier Field against the Pittsburgh Steelers by wearing black No. 50 patches.
 A poster of the patch was signed by players and coaches before being gifted to Singletary.

 In 2001, the Bears wore a "Salute to Soldier Field" patch in honor of their Soldier Field, which began its reconstruction that year.

 To commemorate the Bears' centennial season in 2019, a Bears100 patch was featured on the jerseys.